thermofisherlsms/iapi/README.md

 # iapi
 Instrument Application Programming Interface for the Thermo Fisher Scientific Fusion- and Exactive-series  Mass Spectrometers.

+## About

+This repository is intended to be used for scholarly research, and is therefore made available as-is.
+Ongoing maintenance and support is not generally available; however, issues and improvements will be considered on a case-by-case basis.

 ## Version Information

 Versioning for the API will follow [Semantic Versioning](http://semver.org/).
 Major version changes reflect breaking changes to the public API.
 Minor version changes reflect backwards-compatible feature additions.
 And patch version changes reflect backwards-compatible bug fixes. *Versioning for Tune does not follow semantic versioning as there is no public API associated with it directly.*